 - Get the baby vaccinated.
 Vaccination against flu and pneumonia could help protect the baby against these infections, preventing the symptoms that often cause a baby to pull their ears.

 Babies pulling ears can be a part of the play when they discover two protrusions on the side of the heads can be pulled, or it may occur due to allergies or infections.
 You may look for the accompanying signs and symptoms to identify the cause.
-Ear pain and irritations due to ear infections can make the babies pull their ears.
+Some babies may experience ear pain and irritation due to ear infections, thus resorting to ear pulling and rubbing.
 Fever, fluid from the ears, redness, swelling, crying, and fussiness are common symptoms of ear infections and allergies.
 You may provide some toys or pacifiers for babies to soothe.
 Ear infections should be evaluated and treated with antibiotics or other appropriate medication as per pediatricians’ prescription.

 - Self-soothing or discomfort due to ear infections may be common reasons babies pull their ears.